 In this comprehensive world, it is one of the commonly used CRM in the market.
 It's a powerful mechanism, capabilities, and user-friendly interface that attracts the users and allows them to perform the task efficiently and securely.

-It not only provides integration and automation features but also helps the users in managing the tasks from one centralized place.
+It provides integration and automation features and helps the users manage the tasks from one centralized place.

 The best part about HubSpot CRM is that it's free and maintains the security of organizations.
 So, if you are looking for an all-in-one CRM, then prefer choosing HubSpot CRM.

-It is another popular cloud-based CRM that is used by the companies to customize the data and drive business sales.
+It is another popular cloud-based CRM that companies use to customize the data and drive business sales.
 This platform is not only scalable and efficient but also supports integration and mobile.

 3- Zoho CRM